ServiceNow/TapeAgents/examples/form_filler/README.md

 You can check the pricing of this model on the [openrouter website](https://openrouter.ai/meta-llama/llama-3.1-405b-instruct).
 To override the llm config used, specify `llm@agent.llm=...` in your command.

-This script will produce agent tapes (1 per input user tape) stored in the `output_path` directory.
+This script will produce agent tapes (1 per input user tape) stored in `outputs/agent_tapes/` by default (you can set `output_path=...` to change the output directory).
 The structure of the files in the output directory is:
 - `teacher_agent_predicted_tapes.yaml`: Successful agent tapes
 - `teacher_agent_failure_tapes.yaml`: Failed agent tapes with an error step as the last step
 - `teacher_agent_stats.json`: The counts of last step types of failed and successful tapes